tsudo/reference/stats.md

 # CyberSecurity Statistics & Statements
 *curated by tsudo*
-Last Modified: 20190108
+Last Modified: 20190212

 *cached copies of referenced reports are hosted on [my "reference" Github Repo][refrepo]*

 ## General Stats
 * 50% of breaches carried out by organized criminal groups - NeedsAnno
 * External Actors: Organized Crime 70%, Unaffiliated 215 - NeedsAnno
-* Phishing and pretexting represent 98% of social incidents and 93% of breaches - NeedsAnno
+* Phishing and pretexting represent 98% of social incidents and 93% of breaches - [2018DBIR]
-* Average user receives 16 malicious emails a month - 2018ISTR
+* Average user receives 16 malicious emails a month - [2018ISTR]
-* 92.4% of malware is delivered via email - 2018DBIR
+* 92.4% of malware is delivered via email - [2018DBIR]
-* 58% of attack victims are SMB
+* 58% of attack victims are SMB - [2018DBIR]
 * 92.4% of malware is delivered via email
+* The average cost of breach notification in the US is $740,000 – [Ponemon2018]
+* The mean time to identify a breach (MTTI) is 197 days.
+That’s a little over 6 months to even detect a breach.
+Then it takes 69 days to contain it. – [Ponemon2018]

 ## Targeted Attacks
 * Most widely used vector: Spear phishing